 Conclusion

 The statement that best captures the nature of these vital compounds is clear: essential amino acids cannot be produced internally and must be acquired through diet.
 This biological reality shapes how we approach nutrition, recovery, and long-term health.
 By understanding their individual roles, recognizing how the body processes them, and building meals around diverse, nutrient-dense protein sources, you empower your physiology to function at its highest potential.
-Nutrition is not about perfection; it is about consistency, awareness, and respecting the involved chemistry that keeps you moving, thinking, and thriving.
+Nutrition is not about perfection; it is about consistency, awareness, and respecting the nuanced chemistry that keeps you moving, thinking, and thriving.
 When you honor the true nature of essential amino acids, you lay the groundwork for sustained energy, resilient tissues, and a body that performs exactly as it was designed to.

-Continuing naturally from the previous section:
+Continuing easily from the previous section:

 Conclusion